wphan/drift-vault-example/README.md

 This is an example of a trading strategy that trades the funds in a vault.

+⚠️ This is an example strategy and is not meant to be used as is in production, you will lose money.

 ## Explanation

 ### How the account permissions work